gcapu/cheatsheets-1/cheatsheets/tailwind-for-beginners.md

   - sizing
   - typography
 intro: |
   A beginner-friendly introduction to the [Tailwind CSS](https://tailwindcss.com/) utility-first framework.
 This guide explains what the most common classes do.
+AI Generated.
 ---

 See also: [Expert Cheatsheet](./tailwind)